Protein-packed Homemade Macaroni and Cheese with Cottage Cheese

 • 1 cup milk

-• 2-3 slides of Canadian bacon (You can swap the Canadian bacon for regular bacon or *Bacon Bits, or add your favorite protein such as grilled chicken for an extra punch of flavor)
+• 2–3 slices of Canadian bacon (swap for regular bacon or add your favorite protein like grilled chicken or use Bacon Bits)

 • 1 tbsp corn starch